Evidence before adoption.

 Students can export HTML, TXT, and Atomency JSON portfolio files for teacher review.

 The production build remains static-site friendly.
 Optional integrations must be configured by the school and are not required for core use.
+Students should be able to open a simulation and start learning immediately without account friction or complicated setup.

 How It Runs